Alfred Tozzer: Transition to archaeologist

 From the beginning of his professional career, Tozzer began to shift more to archaeology and away from ethnography.
 During his seasons at Chichen, he assisted Adela Breton with her copies of reliefs, and Thompson who was making paper molds.
 During his time with the Lacandons he discovered and explored ruins that today share the name of the Rio Tzendales.
 In the summer of 1907, he joined Dixon, Alfred Kidder and Sylvanus Morley on a purely archaeological expedition to Rito de los Frijoles in New Mexico (today part of Bandelier National Monument).

 In 1910 he took a leave of absence from Harvard to lead his first expedition to the ruins of Tikal and Nakum on behalf of the university's Peabody Museum.
 On this trip Tozzer discovered the ruins of Holmul.

 In 1914 Tozzer took another leave of absence to succeed Boas as director of the International School of American Archeology and Ethnology in Mexico.
 He arrived in Veracruz in time to witness the US Navy shelling of the city.
 He oversaw excavation of the Toltec site at Santiago Ahuitzotla.
 Once his term as director expired, he never ventured into the field again.

 Tozzer eventually returned to Harvard where he would spend the remainder of his professional career, except for stints in the military.
 He served as a captain in the Air Service from 1917 to 1918.
 He served as a major in the Reserves from 1918 to 1929.
-During World War II, he served as director of the Honolulu office of the Office of Strategic Services from 1943 to 1945.
+During World War II, he served as director of the Honolulu office of the Office of Strategic Services from 1943 to 1945, where he oversaw radio broadcasts to eastern Asia and Indonesia.